adoptium/adoptium/README.md

 # Eclipse Adoptium

-This organization provides a home for Git repositories that implement of the Adoptium Working Group, The Eclipse Adoptium Top Level Project and several Eclipse projects that fall under that top level project:
+This organization provides a home for Git repositories that implement of the Adoptium Working Group, the Eclipse Adoptium Top Level Project and several Eclipse projects that fall under that top level project:

 * The [Eclipse Adoptium top level project](https://projects.eclipse.org/projects/adoptium).
 * The [Eclipse Adoptium incubator project](https://projects.eclipse.org/projects/adoptium.incubator).